Chandrakant-Suman/Amazon-clone/README.md

 # Amazon-clone
 This is my  first project.
-Amazon-clone using HTML,CSS &amp; JavaScript
+Amazon-clone using HTML,CSS.